 How to Find a Talent Agent

-First, decide what you want in an agent.
+If you've been acting for awhile, you might begin to think it's time for you to look for an agent.
+If that's the case, first decide what you want in an agent.
 Consider how strong your resume is, what kind of experience you have, whether you are a union member, whether you have had an agent before, and what kind of work you want to do.
 You must look realistically at yourself, your ambitions, your talents, and decide what kind of agent you need at this stage in your career.
 Few actors spend their entire professional life with one agent.

 Agencies can be categorized in many ways: do they represent clients for extra work, or for actor and principal roles; do they promote clients for union or non-union work; are there many agents, or only one or two; does the agency maintain a large or a small roster; does the agent pay close attention to each client's career, or act as a booking agent; do they represent established, experienced actors, or develop new talent.
 Some of this can be found in the listings in this book.
 The rest you must learn from the agent and others in the industry.